 Indexes are used by certain services, such as Query, Analytics, and Search, as targets for search-routines.
 Each index makes a predefined subset of data available for the search.

 The Query service relies on indexes provided by the Index service.
 The Search and Analytics services both provide their own indexes, internally.

 Indexes, when well-designed, provide significant enhancements to the performance of search-operations.

 The following forms of index are available:

-Secondary: Provided by the Index Service, this is based on an attribute within a document.
+Provided by the Index Service, this is based on an attribute within a document.
 The value associated with the attribute can be of any type: scalar, object, or array.

-Provided by the Search Service, this is a specially purposed index, which contains targets derived from the textual contents of documents within one or more specified buckets.
+Provided by the Search Service, this is a specially purposed index, which contains targets derived from the textual contents of documents within one or more specified keyspaces.
 Text-matches of different degrees of exactitude can be searched for.
 Both input and target text-values can be purged of irrelevant characters (such as punctuation marks or html tags).
 For information on how to create Full Text Indexes, see Creating Indexes.

 Provided by the Analytics Service, this is a materialized access path for the shadow data in an Analytics collection.
 Analytics indexes can be used to speed up Analytics selection queries and join queries.
 If changes in operational data result in corresponding modifications to shadow data, Analytics indexes are updated automatically.
 See the section on Using Indexes in Couchbase Analytics.